NPSCyberClub/hub/cyber_reading_list.md

 - [ ] Chinese Spies by Roger Faligot
 - [ ] Confront and Conceal by David Sanger
 - [ ] Cyberdeterrence and Cyberwar by Martin Libicki
-- [ ] Cyber War by Richard Clarke and Robert Knake
+- [ ] Cyber War by Richard Clarke and Robert Knakby Michael P. Fischerkeller , Emily O. Goldman, et al.e
 - [ ] Cyber War Will Not Take Place by Thomas Rid
 - [ ] Ghost in the Wires by Kevin Mitnick
 - [ ] Hackers: Heroes of the Computer Revolution by Steven Levy